New Food Garden

 Ultimately, saving seeds from your favorite veggies will save money.
 Use open-pollinated seeds to get started and then save some seeds from the most successful plants.
 This way you'll build a seed stock that has adapted to your conditions.

-If you want to sprout specialty plants and perennials, you are more likely to encounter seeds that are harder to start.
+If you're starting specialty plants and perennials, you are more likely to encounter seeds that are harder to start.
 For tough seed coats, nicking or sanding holes in the coat can improve sprouting.
 Plants that make sprout suppressing chemicals (parsley seeds for example), will sprout much quicker after 2-3 days of soaking with several changes of water.
 Others may need a prolonged period of cold before sprouting, either stored outside or in a refrigerator.

 I will generally read recommendations for starting a plant and then adapt my methods based on my failures and successes.
 I frequently pre-sprout or at least soak seeds ahead of time if I'm planting directly in the garden.
 I pre-sprout beets, peas and beans.
 Cucurbits like cucumber, squash and melon do fine with being sprouted to 1 set of true leaves in a small pot or cell before being planted out.